jw120/toy-rxjs/README.md

 the RxJs library.
 In order to better understand the `magic' within the library, I started to write my own toy version.

+Major simplifications:
+* No scheduler.
+All observable are either created by...

 ## TODO

+* Todo - finish basic creation set - fromIterable as basic?
 * async-helper-spec.ts looks promising.
 Is there sugar for the done-handling?
 Add this type of async to our creators? can we use logging version that captures [time, message] pairs?